ibm-cloud-docs/openwhisk/pkg_push_notifications.md

 4. Click the **IBM {{site.data.keyword.mobilepushshort}}** package group, and then click the **IBM {{site.data.keyword.mobilepushshort}}** package.

-5. In the Available Runtimes section, select NodeJS from the drop-down list and then click **Install**.
+5. In the Available Runtimes section, select nodeJS from the drop-down list and then click **Install**.

 6. Once the package has been installed you will be redirected to the Actions page and can search for your new package, which is named **push-notifications**.